 - Don’t be hasty!
 Ask yourself lots of questions!
 Would leaving the University solve what is going on?
 Are you taking all the opportunities you can?
 Are you having new experiences with societies and events?
 Try and throw yourself in to University life and see whether this affects how you are feeling.

-- Do what is best for you: Don’t feel pressured.
-Either way by friends and family- do whatever feels right for you.
-Make sure you’re clear on what to do before you make any decisions.
+- Do what is best for you.
+Don’t feel pressured either way by friends and family- do whatever feels right for you.

 We hope you don’t have to make a big decision like this but if you do get as much support as you can when deciding how to move forward.
 Good luck with whatever you decide to do!